-Under the terms of the TaiMed Agreement, a launch milestone of \$5,000 is payable one year after the first commercial sale of Trogarzo®.
-The Company accrued the discounted value of the obligation in 2019 in the amount of \$4,557 because it was probable it would be achieved.
+Under the terms of the TaiMed Agreement, a launch milestone of \$5,000 is payable one year after the first commercial sale of Trogarzo.
+The Company accrued the discounted value of the obligation in 2019.
+The payment was made in October 2021.